-|1Total population registered per January 1 2014.|
+|1Total population registered per January 1 2016.|

 |2Each alternative is described by four letters in the following order: fertility, life expectancy, internal migration and immigration.
 M = medium, L = low and H = high.
 As projected numbers are inherently uncertain, they have been rounded.|

 |4The numbers for immigration and emigration in the projections do not include multiple moves to and from Norway during the same year for an individual.
 The numbers are thus lower than the immigration and emigration numbers in the general population statistics.
 The numbers for net migration are, however, comparable.|

 |Total population||5 213 985||5 435 400||6 331 400||7 048 300|